Ludwig9392/Teaching-HEIGVD-RES-2018-Labo-HTTPInfra/README.md

 Everything is working and we're happy now it's time to make it better by adding a proxy.
 This will make the access to our host easier, at the end of this step we will have a single ip address for our sites.
 That wil be useful for the next step, when we will use AJAX who need that the sites are on the same domain name.

 Now we want to make a static configuration of it.
 So we start by getting the ip addresses of the containers with the command `docker inspect <name> | grep -i ipaddress` and we will configure the proxy to work like this :
-- if the URL is "/api/peoples" it will redirect us the peoples on the NodeJS.
+- if the URL is "/api/peoples" it will redirect us the peoples from the NodeJS.
 - if the URL is "/" it will redirect us to the static website.

 To make it work we have to update the apache configuration file, so we add a 001-reverse-proxy.conf